Aaron Drinan: Leyton Orient

 On 28 June 2021, Drinan joined Leyton Orient for an undisclosed fee, signing a two-year deal.
 On 24 July 2022, Drinan signed a new one-year extension to his existing contract.

+Swindon Town

+On 1 February 2024 he signed for Swindon Town.
+He was offered a new contract by Swindon at the end of the 2024–25 season.
+On 20 June 2025, the club announced he had signed a new two-year deal.

+Following a strong start to the 2025–26 season for both player and club, Drinan was named EFL League Two Player of the Month for September 2025 having scored five goals in four matches.

 International career

 Drinan received his first call up to the Republic of Ireland U21 national team in February 2019 for a training camp at the FAI National Training Centre.
 He made his debut for the under-21's in a UEFA European Under-21 Championship qualifier on 24 March 2019, featuring as a second-half substitute in a 3–0 victory over Luxembourg in Dublin.
 In May 2019, Drinan was called up to the Irish U21s squad for the 2019 Maurice Revello Tournament in Toulon.
 He featured 4 times for Ireland during the tournament as the Irish U21s finished 4th.
-He was again included in the Republic of Ireland U21 squad in October 2019 for a European Championships qualifier against Iceland in Reykjavík, featuring as a second-half substitute in as the Republic of Ireland lost 0–1 in the qualifier.
+He was again included in the Republic of Ireland U21 squad in October 2019 for a European Championships qualifier against Iceland in Reykjavík, featuring as a second-half substitute in as the Republic of Ireland lost 1–0 in the qualifier.